mchaput/whoosh/docs/source/querylang.rst

 This is the field in which any terms the user does not explicitly specify a field for will be searched.

+Whoosh's query parser is capable of parsing different and/or additional syntax through the use of plug-ins.
+See :doc:`parsing`.

 Individual terms and phrases
 ============================